okeeffed/cheat-sheets/AWS/SysOps-Solutions-Architect.md

 The last word in the domain name is the top level eg. `.com`, `.edu`, `.gov` etc.

+These are controlled by the `Internet Assigne Numbers Authority (IANA)` in a root zone database which is essentially a database of all available top level domains.

 ## Definitions

 |			|									|